 The plan encourages dieters to cut out processed, refined carbs as well as alcohol but allows the inclusion of red meat, butter, cream and cheese.
 The only fat Atkins suggests you avoid are the man-made trans fats typically found in spreads and processed foods.
 These trans fats have been linked to clogged arteries and an increased risk of heart disease and stroke.

 Enjoying some fat in a healthy, balanced diet is important because not only does it help promote our absorption of fat soluble vitamins like vitamin A, D, E and K but certain fats are essential to health.
 These essential omega fats are needed in the diet for the manufacture of hormones and for a healthy nervous system.
-More recent evidence is also suggesting that the saturated fat in dairy foods may be less harmful than we once throught.
+More recent evidence is also suggesting that the saturated fat in dairy foods may be less harmful than we once thought.
 However, although Atkins places no limit on saturates, public health advice remains that we should limit our consumption to 20g of saturates daily.
 Choosing lower fat animal products like poultry, fish and lean cuts of pork would help towards this.
 In order to achieve your 5-a-day any follower of the Atkins diet needs to understand which fruit and veg are low carb, so it's important to understand what is a starchy veg (those restricted by the diet) and those which are non-starchy (those which can be included).
 Good choices of non-starchy veg would be courgette, cucumber and leafy greens like spinach.
 Low carb fruits would include avocado and olives.
 Eating a wide range of fruit and veg not only allows us to get plenty of vitamins and fibre but also means we benefit from protective plant compounds like flavonoids and carotenoids which help fight heart disease, certain cancers and may help delay the signs of aging.
-Most health professionals believe that cutting out major food groups may be detrimental to long term health and in particular a high protein diet, like Atkins, if followed long term may have an adverse effect on areas such as bone health.
+Most health professionals believe that cutting out major food groups may be detrimental to long term health and in particular a high protein diet, like Atkins, if followed consistently over a long term may have an adverse effect on areas such as bone health, as well as renal function for those with an existing kidney condition.

 As a result of following a low-carb diet people sometimes report the following: